Nopfed/get-decked/README.md

 ## Elements

 Cards, equipment, species and effects may be elementally attuned.
 Elements come into play when interacting with other element types, such as Fire is weak against Water.
-Full element list can be found below as well as the matchup table. **TODO: add picture of element matchup table**
+Full element list can be found below as well as the matchup table.

 <details>
   <summary>Elements</summary>